IPS-Eye-White

 The Disciples in Ephesus

 The only other incident of tongues speaking in the book of Acts took place several years later when Paul went to Ephesus and upon meeting some disciples of John the Baptist asked them whether they had received the Holy Sprit when they believed.
-However, when he heard that although these disciples had been baptized into John's baptism they knew nothing about the giving of the Holy Spirit.
-It was Paul who told them John's message pointed to Jesus had them baptized in Jesus' name, then laind hands on them causing them to speak with tongues and prophesy.
+However, when he heard that although these disciples had been baptized into John's baptism they knew nothing about the giving of the Holy Spirit, he baptized them in Jesus' name, then laid hands on them causing them to speak with tongues and prophesy.

 Paul said, "John baptized with the baptism of repentance, telling the people to believe in Him who was coming after him, that is, in Jesus."
 When they heard this, they were baptized in the name of the Lord Jesus.
 And when Paul had laid his hands upon them, the Holy Spirit came on them, and they began speaking with tongues and prophesying.
 (Acts 19:4-6 NASB)

-They were not unbelievers but although they trusted what John the Baptist said and were baptized by him, they hadn't got the complete message.
+These Ephesians were not unbelievers.
+Although they trusted what John the Baptist said and were baptized by him, they hadn't got the complete message.
 Thus they were not exactly believers either.
 (Although they were called disciples that may just have meant that they were disciples of John).

 As David Guzik says in his commentary on Acts